jakazmie/AIDays/IntelligentApps/README.md

-# Intelligent Applications hands-on labs
+# Intelligent Applications and Agents
-This folder contains hands-on labs that demonstrate how you can use Cognitive Services to infuse your applications with intelligent capabilities.
+This folder contains hands-on labs that demonstrate common design patterns and best practices for implementing intelligent agents and infusing your applications with AI capabitlities.

 The labs:

 ## 01-CustomVisionService-ImageClassification
-This lab demonstrates how to train, use, and deploy a custom image classification model using Microsoft Cognitive Services Custom Vision Service
+This lab demonstrates how to train and embedd a custom image classification model using Microsoft Cognitive Services Custom Vision Service